- About Us

 - Our People

-We partner with New Zealand businesses to take our innovations through to export markets in areas as diverse as health, electronics, food and fashion.
+We partner with New Zealand businesses to take our innovative new technologies to export markets in sectors as diverse as health, electronics, food and fashion.
 We train entrepreneurial and socially-aware young scientists, many of whom go on to work in industry or start their own companies, in a culture of excellence and collaboration.

-Our Investigators work throughout New Zealand, while the Institute is hosted by Victoria University of Wellington.
+While the Institute is hosted by Victoria University of Wellington, our Investigators work throughout New Zealand.
 Named after Alan MacDiarmid, whose curiosity and determination saw him awarded the Nobel Prize in Chemistry, the MacDiarmid Institute was New Zealand’s first Centre of Research Excellence.

 SCIENTIFIC EXCELLENCE, LEADERSHIP, INSPIRATION: ADVANCEMENT OF NEW ZEALAND